syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 ## Adding Dapper package and creating a model class

-To use Dapper and access database in our application, we need to install the following `NuGet` packages.
+To use Dapper and access database in our application, you need to install the following `NuGet` packages.

 Run the following commands in the Package Manager Console.